Corporate Governance

 Response to the Corporate Governance Code

 Toyota Boshoku has determined that it is in compliance with all principles of the Corporate Governance Code.
-Please refer to our Corporate Governance Report, which was submitted to the Tokyo Stock Exchange.
+Please refer to our Corporate Governance Report (provided in Japanese only), which was submitted to the Tokyo Stock Exchange.

 Toyota Boshoku has appointed five internal directors and four outside directors with extensive experience and broad insight.
 Through their supervisory function, the outside directors serve to ensure the legality and appropriateness of decision-making by the Board of Directors and the execution of duties by directors.